paulwizviz/mengawas/README.md

 `Mengawas` is an educational project demonstrating the process of developing solutions for supply chain challenges.
 It uses a simulated wine-making process as a case study to illustrate key concepts and development stages.

-## Wine-Making Supply Chain Challenges

-Real-world wine supply chain participants face several significant challenges, including:

-* **Climate Change:** Increasingly unpredictable weather patterns lead to fluctuating yields and impact grape quality.
-* **Regulatory Compliance:** Meeting evolving regulatory demands adds complexity and cost.
-* **Information Silos:** The decentralized nature of the industry often results in fragmented information sharing, hindering collaboration and traceability.

-`Mengawas` explores how a simulated solution can be developed to address these challenges, focusing on improving efficiency and transparency within the wine-making supply chain.

 ## Development Lifecycle

 `Mengawas` follows a simplified development lifecycle, as summarized in Figure 1, to demonstrate the process of moving from problem definition to a potential solution.